octaviospain/Musicott/index.md

 ## Changes history

+### Version 0.10.1
+* Improved Itunes import.
+Now the application shows a window to let the user selects which playlists to import.
+* Refactored with guice's dependency injection framework.
+* Refactored to use maven multi modules.

 ### Version 0.10
 * Added Artists navigation mode.
 A list of artists is shown, and clicking one artist shows their albums, with useful information of them.
 * Typing on the search field while on the artists mode filters the artists list by the query.
 * Added cover thumbnail on the bottom right corner of the table that changes when hovering the rows
 * Also when a playlist is shown, the cover of the playlist changes when hovering
-* Drag & drop tracks to playlists is now possible
+* Drag & drop tracks to tracksLibrary is now possible
-* Drag & drop playlists into folders is now possible
+* Drag & drop tracksLibrary into folders is now possible
 * Ability to reorder the playlist queue by drag & drop
 * Improved audio files & iTunes importing
 * Several bug fixes and performance improvements